alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 - `SPACE` is the name of the space
 - `ROLE` is the user role granted to the user of the email address in the `USERNAME` field

-For example, to remove your colleague ana@example.com's space developer role from the sandbox space within the acme org, you would run:
+For example, to remove ana@example.com's space developer role from the sandbox space within the acme org, the org manager would run:

 ```
 cf unset-space-role ana@example.com acme sandbox SpaceDeveloper